fikrizul/Recommendations_ML_Dicoding/recommendation steam.md

 Karena ukuran data yang terlalu besar maka dilakukan sampling dengan kriteria seperti berikut: data tidak lebih lama dari tahun 2020, setiap interval dari total waktu dimainkan dari setiap game akan diambil 200 game relevan, setiap user relevan memiliki minimal 5 review game.

     Number of rows after date filtering: 9024102

-    <ipython-input-14-b2e898be2be6>:12: DeprecationWarning: DataFrameGroupBy.apply operated on the grouping columns.
-This behavior is deprecated, and in a future version of pandas the grouping columns will be excluded from the operation.
-Either pass `include_groups=False` to exclude the groupings or explicitly select the grouping columns after groupby to silence this warning.
-      sampled_games_by_bin = game_counts.groupby('hours_bin').apply(lambda x: x.sample(n=200, random_state=42) if len(x) >= 100 else x)

     Number of sampled games: 2000
     Number of rows in the filtered dataset: 675275

     Number of user with min reviews: 4235